Caning in Malaysia: Statistics

 Although the Malaysian government does not release overall figures of the number of offenders sentenced to caning every year, in 2010 Amnesty International used statistical sampling to estimate that as many as 10,000 prisoners were caned in a year.

 In 2004, the Malaysian Deputy Home Affairs Minister stated that 18,607 undocumented migrants were caned in the first 16 months since caning for immigration offences started in August 2002.
 In 2009, the Malaysian parliament revealed 34,923 foreigners were caned between 2002 and 2008.
 Over 60 percent of them were Indonesians, 14 percent were Burmese, and 14 percent were Filipinos.

 Caning officers

 The criteria for the selection of caning officers are very stringent, with maybe only two out of every 30 applicants being chosen.
 Those selected undergo special training.
 They are trained to swing the cane at a speed of at least 160 km/h and produce a force upon impact of at least 90 kg.
-In 2005, they were paid 10 ringgit for each stroke as compared to three ringgit previously.
+In 2005, they were paid 10 ringgit (about US$0 or 0€) for each stroke as compared to three ringgit previously.